andreparker/spiralengine/trunk/README.txt

  To build for visual studio 2005/2008 download premake from : http://industriousone.com/premake Edit buildscript to point to the directory you have premake installed.
 Run buildscript

+ Running Simple App:
+ Working Directory needs to be set to Spiral or directory of this readme

  Needed Sdks:
  - Boost-C++ (bjam to build needed libs)
  - wxWidgets (for Console App) Note: Build wxWidgets as static libs